Department: Pathobiology and Population Sciences

 Kelsey joined the RVC as a postdoctoral researcher in September 2017.
 Her current research, funded by The Alborada Trust, explores horse owners’ awareness, perceptions, and preparedness towards an exotic disease incursion into the UK.
-The project team includes Dr Jackie Cardwell, Professor Josh Slater, and Dr Sarah Rosanowski (City University of Hong Kong).
+The project team includes Dr Jackie Cardwell (Royal Veterinary College), Professor Josh Slater (University of Melbourne), and Dr Sarah Rosanowski (City University of Hong Kong).

 Kelsey’s research integrates quantitative and qualitative approaches to understand the risk of infectious disease introduction and spread in populations, and to identify optimal prevention and control strategies.
+A large component of Kelsey's work includes the translation and communication of research findings to general audiences to support awareness and evidence-based decision making.
 Specific research interests include:

 - Infectious disease dynamics